Please contact the ashram at 484-509-5073 for an information/application packet

 OUR APPROACH TO YOGA

 Kula Kamala Foundation & Ashram is a spiritually based school of Yoga that was founded in 2007 by Sudha & Ed (Ramchandra) Allitt.
-The organization achieved non-profit status with the IRS in Jan 2011.
+The organization, founded in 2007, achieved non-profit status with the IRS in Jan 2010.
 Having come from a diverse background of training, the program and organization founder, Sudha, began to draw what she felt where highly effective techniques in her own healing experience and created the kula-kamala-yoga approach to practicing Yoga. kula-kamala-yoga is a spiritual practice that incorporates lifestyle.
 The philosophy is centered in a significant commitment to seva, or service to the community.
 The practices are grounded in the energy of Anahata (the heart) chakra, spiritually uplifting, therapeutically oriented and with a strong focus on alignment and union of body, mind, spirit, and community.

 At Kula Kamala Foundation, we see Yoga as the optimal healing modality, through which people can integrate body, mind & spirit, bringing an end to oppression and suffering for themselves and for other beings.
 As such, Ahimsa (non-harming/kindess) & Svadyaya (Self study) are important foundations for life and study.
 We support an environment that is conducive to true yogic living.
 We study the yogic scriptures, we chant.
 Our practice includes the yogic ethics of Patanjali and we consider sangha (supportive community) to be an important factor in practice and healing.
 We are deeply committed to heart centered Yoga and philosophical teachings, which espouse that to love is the only path to true happiness.
 Yoga teaches us that true happiness emerges as faith, love and compassion deepen.
 Whatever YOU believe in, Yoga can deepen that belief as the wonders of presence open your heart to the completeness of the Universe.